 - Surgery.
 This is a last resort and rarely used to treat urge incontinence.

-- Women taking long-term medicine for treatment of overactive bladder should have their medication reviewed at least once a year.
-If they are over 75, their medication should be reviewed every six months.
+- Women taking long-term medication for overactive bladder should have their medication reviewed at least once a year, and once every six months if they are aged over 75.

-You can find out more about the recommendations from NICE in our further reading section at the end of this leaflet.
+You can find more information about the recommendations from the National Institute for Health and Care Excellence (NICE) for treatment of urge incontinence in its guideline in Further Reading at the end of this leaflet.

-If your urge incontinence is related to thinning of the lining of the vagina after the menopause, you may benefit from oestrogen cream applied directly inside the vagina.
-There is some evidence that oestrogen tablets can make urge incontinence worse; however, more research needs to be done on this.
+If your urge incontinence is related to thinning of the lining of the vagina after the menopause, you may benefit from oestrogen cream applied directly inside the vagina, and/or from hormone replacement therapy in the form of a tablet, patch or gel.

 Further reading and references